 Builds authority in your niche

-Sharing your expertise via a blog helps you position yourself as an expert or industry leader.
+Sharing your expertise via a coaching blog helps you position yourself as an expert or industry leader.
 When you share your unique thoughts that come from your unique set of learnings, professional skills and life experiences, you can speak authentically and with integrity for the work that you do and voice your opinions and advice based on that.
 Sharing your knowledge and perspectives through functional content that is hyper-focused on your niche is one of the most effective ways of building authority and becoming the go-to expert in your niche.

 Increases website traffic & generates leads